 Learning Support values the input of parents of students with special needs and aims to get to know them, encouraging them to ask questions and discuss their child.
-The Head of Department for Learning Support will attend all Parent/Teacher Consultation Meetings if possible.
+The Head of Department for Learning Support, or the Deputy SENDCo, will attend all Parent/Teacher Consultation Meetings if possible.

-We work closely with students, parents and other education providers to ensure successful induction into the Junior Department or the Senior School.
+We work closely with students, parents and other education providers to ensure successful induction into the Junior Department or the Senior School; Ms Diver is the SENDCo link for Key Stages 2 & 3, and Mrs Merrington is the SENDCo link for Key Stages 4 & 5.
 Where necessary we work with schools or other Post 16 provision providers to support effective transition.